 All American Academy of Family Physician active members are eligible for LPW.
 In order to achieve sustained and widespread impact, a diverse LPW cohort of family physicians is desired, including new physicians (first seven years of practice), women in medicine, those underrepresented in medicine, and those who work in rural practices or with other vulnerable populations.

-Applications for the first cohort have closed.
-All applicants selected for the first cohort will be notified in early December 2020.
-Participants must confirm their participation by mid-January 2021.
+Applications are currently closed.
+All applicants selected for the 2023 cohort will be notified by November 21, 2022.
+Participants must confirm their participation by December 16, 2022.

 Because of generous support from the United Health Foundation, there are no registration fees for participation in LPW.
-Scholars are responsible for all travel and housing expenses, as well as food and beverage costs not covered during meetings.
+Registration fees are also covered for the Physician Health and Well-being Conference.
+Scholars are responsible for all travel and housing expenses, as well as food and beverage costs not covered during sessions.

 Yes, this program will offer CME credit for qualifying activities, with the amount of credit to be determined.
-Scholars will also have an opportunity to get PI-CME hours as well.
+In addition, scholars will have the opportunity to get both AAFP CME credit and ABFM certification points for their performance improvement projects.

-Please note that this timeline assumes we have no significant restrictions on travel and gatherings starting in January 2021.
+Please note that this timeline assumes we have no significant restrictions on travel and gatherings starting in January 2023.
 However, the AAFP is anticipating the need for flexibility.
 Adjustments will be made based on circumstances and changed accordingly.
-Please note that we are asking that all PI-CME projects be completed in the year following cohort participation – the first cohort's by October 2022 and the second cohort's by October 2023.

-Yes, though the February 2021 and April 2021 core sessions will be livestreamed for remote real-time learning, eventually travel will be required for in-person meetings once they are feasible again.
-There will be no accommodations to participate remotely in the live, in-person sessions.
-Each core session will either be in-person or livestream.
-However, if necessary, additional live sessions will be transitioned to virtual, livestreamed for all scholars.
+Yes, although the February 2023 core session will be livestreamed for remote real-time learning, travel will be required for in-person core sessions in April 2023 and September 2023.
+There will be no accommodations to participate remotely in the in-person core sessions.
+However, if necessary, additional live sessions will be transitioned to livestreamed sessions for all scholars.
 Our priority is safety.
-In 2021, live in-person meetings are scheduled for October.
 Contingency plans will be made should in-person meetings need to become virtual.
-As a reminder, scholars are responsible for all travel and housing expenses, as well as food and beverage costs not covered during meeting.
+As a reminder, scholars are responsible for all travel and housing expenses, as well as food and beverage costs not covered during core sessions.

 At the successful completion of the program, scholars will earn a Leading Physician Well-being certificate and the AAFP will recognize scholars as thought leaders and spokespeople for physician well-being.
 You will receive AAFP CME credit for participating.
 LPW is offered tuition-free.